 Concern About Rising Inflation

-Rising inflation has been an increasing concern in recent weeks with the passage of the additional Covid relief, higher than expected commodity price increases, and possibly more alarming, the sudden rise in interest rates.
-While absolute rates are still very low, the pace of the increase in the 10-year Treasury yield caused market jitters and corresponded with a selloff in higher valuation multiple, longer-duration cash flow stocks, such as those in the Technology sector.
+Rising inflation has been an increasing concern in recent months with the passage of enormous economic stimulus, higher than expected commodity price increases, and the rise in interest rates.
+While absolute rates are still very low, the increase in the 10-year Treasury yield has caused market jitters and corresponded with trading pressure on higher valuation multiple, longer-duration cash flow stocks, such as those in the Technology sector.

 To illustrate the diverging performance trend, in the chart below, we compare the Midstream Energy group (represented by the AMUS: Alerian US Midstream Energy Index) to the Technology sector (represented by the XLK ETF, which tracks an index of S&P 500 Technology stocks).

 4. U.S. Dollar: A weakening dollar may be supportive for crude prices (denominated in U.S. dollars), all else equal, and this can promote drilling activity and higher throughput for midstream systems.
 At the very least, higher commodity prices can fuel positive investor sentiment for the broader Energy group, which has been the case in recent months.
-It is noteworthy that less than a year ago WTI crude hit a historic bottom (-$37.63 on 4/20/20), and has traded in the $60-65 range in March 2021.
-Further, propane prices are up nearly 30% this year, and natural gas prices could potentially move materially higher following the winter storm that devastated Texas and depleted gas storage.
+It is noteworthy that less than a year ago WTI crude hit a historic bottom (-$37.63 on 4/20/20), and has traded in the $60-65 range in the past few months.
+Further, propane prices could spike this coming winter given low domestic inventories and strong international demand.

 5. Energy Demand: Not all increases in interest rates are bad.
 When driven by economic growth, which typically corresponds to better energy demand, rising rates are generally seen as a positive.
-For example, in Kinder Morgan’s 2021 outlook, management expects gasoline and diesel volumes to be on average only 2% below 2019 levels for the year, with jet fuel volumes 12% below 2019 for the year.
-All products, however, are expected to trend higher and reach or approach 2019 levels by the fourth quarter of this year.
+As an example, gasoline demand is back to pre-COVID levels as the economy continues to re-open, helped by increasing COVID immunity.